JasonMortonNZ/laravel-grunt/README.md

 `php artisan grunt:watch`

 **Note:** That live reload will only work if you have a compatible browser (Chrome & Firefox) with the LiveReload plugin installed.

+#### bower:setup
+The `bower:setup` command will setup `bower.json` and `.bowerrc` files based upon the configuration settings you've specified in this packages `config.php` file.
+You can add a custom path for bowers vendor folder, as well as stipulate all the bower dependencies you require.
+All this can be done without touching a single line of JavaScript or JSON.
+You can use the command as follows:

+`php artisan bower:setup`

+#### bower:install
+The `bower:install` command is used to install you bower dependecies.
+You can use the command as follows:

+`php artisan bower:install`

+#### bower:update
+The `bower:update` command update your bower dependecies to newer versions if available.
+You can use the command as follows:

+`php artisan bower:update`

 ## Issues - how to help?
 If you find any bugs, issues errors or believe we could add further useful functionality.
 Let us know via the github [issues page](https://github.com/JasonMortonNZ/laravel-grunt/issues) for this project here - [https://github.com/JasonMortonNZ/laravel-grunt/issues](https://github.com/JasonMortonNZ/laravel-grunt/issues).